jafingerhut/dolly/README.md

 ## Usage

-Things you can do with dolly:
+Things you can do with Dolly:

+* Show all namespaces with their dependencies
 * TBD: List, add, upgrade, and remove namespaces cloned from other projects
-* Show all namespaces with their dependencies
 * TBD: Show Java classes and interfaces with their extends/implements relationships